 Repair on Site: Many common piano repairs can be completed relatively quickly on site; e.g., Sticky malfunctioning keys or dampers, broken strings, pedals, hammers, casters, loose tuning pins.

 Sticky Notes: This can be common in newer pianos as everything is still tight.
 With rain and humidity high the problem makes everything swell and much tighter.
 The problem usually fixes itself when you lower the humidity.
 Ensure all windows and doors are closed.
 Run you AC on dry mode will help dry the air out freeing up the sticky note.
 If the piano is near a wet area (kitchen, bathroom or laundry) ensure exhaust fans are run more than 5 min after use.
 Do not use moisture Crystal buckets as they don't work and make the problem worse.

 Repair in Workshop: Some repairs require special tools or more time than can be provided on site.
 Often it is only necessary to move some of the parts and not the entire piano to the workshop for repair.

 Scratch Removal: Pianos commonly get fine scratches over time and loose that brilliant shine.
-Have your piano buffed and polished back to near new as possible. (limits apply).
+Contact your local furniture polisher for details.